NateEag/.emacs.d/readme.md

 Thus, a programmer should manipulate text fluidly and effortlessly, the way a pianist plays arpeggios or a painter wields a brush.

 Changing editors for each language complicates technique.
-Eclipse for Java, PyCharm for Python, Sublime for JavaScript\...
+Eclipse for Java, PyCharm for Python, Sublime for JavaScript...
 The user interface, keyboard shortcuts, and mental model for editing a program are different in each of these, and over a lifetime adds cognitive burden.

 Instead of changing editors for each language, a programmer's editor should adapt itself to each language, so that the technique of